-Military Aircraft Crash Lawyers
+Military AIRcraft Crash Lawyers

-When a US military aircraft crashes, strict protocols are followed to ensure that the next of kin receive immediate support.
+In a US military aircraft crash, strict protocols are followed to ensure that the next of kin receive immediate support.
 Tragically, these spouses, children, or parents are left with more questions than answers should they desire civil justice for the death of their service member.
 With very few exceptions, a family cannot sue the US government when a military pilot, aircrew, or passenger dies in a military airplane or helicopter crash.
 If the aircraft or an aircraft component manufacturer could be liable for a design or product defect, the “government contract defense” imposes an additional barrier to justice.
 In 1988, by 5-4 decision, the Supreme Court in Boyle v.
 United Technologies Corp. decided that liability for a design defect in military equipment does not apply if:

 - the US approved reasonably precise specifications;

 - the equipment conformed to those specifications; and